PeteGoo/petegoo.github.io/about.md

   - /contact/
 ---

-My name is Peter Goodman, I am a developer living in Auckland, New Zealand building software.
-My hometown is Londonderry in Northern Ireland and I spent about 6 years in Edinburgh, Scotland working in the financial sector before moving to New Zealand in 2007.
+My name is Pete Goodman, I am a software engineer and leader living in Auckland building products and teams.
+Originally from Derry, Northern Ireland, I spent about 6 years in Edinburgh, Scotland working in the financial sector before moving to New Zealand in 2007 where I worked for various software companies and startups.
+Lately I've been a VP of Engineering at [Pushpay](http://pushpay.com).

-I find myself moving mostly around Microsoft .Net, Domain Driven Design, DSL Tools Windows Communication Foundation and Workflow Foundation.
-I have spoken at Tech-Ed New Zealand on Workflow and Windows Server AppFabric as well as various meetups and community groups.
+I find myself thinking about how to build effective, motivated teams.
+I have spoken at conferences on Blameless Culture, DevOps, AWS, SRE, and Engineering Leadership.

 You can find my talks and slides referenced on my main web site at [petegoo.com](http://www.petegoo.com)